-The University has implemented a mask-optional policy as of March 21, 2022.
-Wearing a mask is optional in University-owned or operated buildings, including classrooms, research laboratories, libraries, offices, dining facilities, residential buildings and fitness centers, with limited exceptions, including:
+Wearing a mask is optional in University-owned or operated buildings, including academic buildings, research laboratories, libraries, offices, dining facilities, residential buildings and fitness centers, with limited exceptions, including:

-- Individuals must wear a mask in University health care facilities (e.g., Student Health Center, CAPS, One Medical testing sites), as required by Mayor Bowser’s February 14 order.
+- Individuals must wear a mask in University health care facilities (e.g., Student Health Center, CAPS, One Medical testing sites, flu vaccination clinics).

-- Individuals must wear a mask while on university-sponsored public transportation (e.g., GUTS buses, shuttles, vans), as required by federal law.
+- Individuals must wear a mask while on university-sponsored public transportation (e.g., GUTS buses, shuttles, vans).

-- Individuals in, or recently released from, quarantine or isolation must wear a mask for the full 10 days from the date of exposure or infection, consistent with DC Health guidance and CDC guidance.
+- Individuals who have tested positive for COVID-19 or been exposed to someone who has tested positive must wear a mask for the full 10 days from the date of exposure or infection, consistent with DC Health guidance and CDC guidance.